 LG is doubling down on wireless neckband earbuds with its product refreshes of the LG Tone line.
 The LG Tone Flex XL7 is a premium headset at a fair price.
 The retractable earbuds are practical and dedicated Google Assistant is conveniently placed.
 If you’re in the market for wireless earbuds with great battery life and sound quality, you can’t go wrong with these.

-Editor’s note: this review was updated on December 10, 2019, to address Google Assistant integration benefits.
+Editor’s note: this review was updated on March 23, 2020, to address Bluetooth multipoint support.

 Who is the LG Tone Flex XL7 for?